Project Management · Jacksonville

 Exactly what you get

 Project management software that models your real Jacksonville work: a freight job, insurance claim, or field install with its actual stages, data, dependencies, and enforced process, so status is real and the parallel spreadsheet is gone.
 Jobs flow in from your custom CRM development at intake and out to your ERP at billing, with no re-keying.
-It connects to field service management software for on-site work and feeds business intelligence dashboards so leadership sees true throughput instead of card counts.
+It connects to field service management software for on-site work and feeds business intelligence (BI) dashboards so leadership sees true throughput instead of card counts.

 How to choose a developer in Jacksonville